irods/irods/manual.rst

 Installation
 ------------

 iRODS is provided in binary form in a collection of interdependent packages.
-An iRODS server is provided by a single package, but needs to be configured before it can be started.
 There are two flavors of server, iCAT and Resource.
-An iCAT server provides the metadata catalog for a Zone.
-A resource server connects to an iCAT server and belongs to the iCAT's Zone.
+An iCAT server, along with the iCAT metadata catalog, provide the nerve central for a data grid (Zone).
+An iCAT server needs a database to be up and running in order to create the iCAT; a resource server needs a data grid (an iCAT server and metadata catalogue) to be up and running in order to connect and become a resource on that data grid or Zone.

 iCAT Server
 -----------

+Before installing the iRODS software, install your database and create a user/role 'irods' with create privileges.
+This 'irods' account will be the admin user for your iCAT database.
+Create this role with the password you will use in setting up the iCAT database during the iRODS installation.

 The irods-icat package installs a service account and group named 'irods' and the iRODS binaries.

-The additional required database plugin installs the dependencies for database connections and a short setup script that will prompt for database connection information and configure the server.
+The additional database plugin is required and installs the dependencies for database connections and a short setup script that will prompt for database connection information and configure the server.

 Installation of the iCAT DEB and PostgreSQL plugin DEB::